leudz/shipyard/book/src/how-to/add-components.md

 An Entity can only contain one instance of a particular component type.

-However there's no need to check for this - adding a component to an entity will simply update the component if it already exists
+However there's no need to check for this - adding a component to an entity will simply replace the component if it already exists.

 ### Add a single component to an entity